Latin America: The land of sleeping giants

-Brazil is often called the sleeping giant of Latin America, but several other markets present iGaming operators with opportunities worth serious consideration.
-Below, we offer a country-by-country rundown of the South American online gambling market as we enter 2023.
+Below, we offer a country-by-country rundown of the South American online gambling market as we enter 2025.

-With a population of nearly 45 million, Argentina is Latin America’s fourth-largest country and second-biggest economy.
+With a population of nearly 45 million, Argentina is Latin America’s fourth-largest country and third-biggest economy.
+More than 75% of the country's population are active internet users.
 Gambling is regulated on a province-by-province basis, with operators only allowed to offer their services to residents of their province.
 In those that choose to regulate, operators are allowed to offer virtually all forms of gambling.

 The country also regulates gambling advertising.
 Advertisements may not feature or target minors, and may not be deceitful or misleading.
 Only authorized operators may advertise their services in the country.